bilgenurcakir/bilgenurcakir/README.md

 # Bilgenur Çakır – GitHub Profile

-Welcome to my GitHub repository.
-I am a passionate developer with a focus on **Machine Learning, AI, and Web Development**.
+Welcome to my GitHub repository 👋 .
+I am a passionate developer with a focus on **Machine Learning, AI, and CyberSecurity**.
 Here you can find my projects, experiments, and contributions to the developer community.

 ## About Me
 - 🎓 Student at **Bursa Technical University**
 - 💡 Interested in **Machine Learning, Artificial Intelligence, Frontend Development and CyberSecurity**
-- 🌱 Currently improving skills in **React Native and Deep Learning**
 - 📫 Contact: **bilgenurcakir26@gmail.com**
 - 🔗 LinkedIn: [linkedin.com/in/bilgenur-çakır-27b917286](https://linkedin.com/in/bilgenur-çakır-27b917286)